 Your doctor might evaluate your condition based on your signs and symptoms or refer you to a sleep specialist in a sleep disorder center.

 A sleep specialist can help you decide on your need for further evaluation.
 That might involve overnight monitoring of your breathing and other body functions during a sleep study called polysomnography.

 During polysomnography, you're connected to equipment that monitors your heart, lung and brain activity, breathing patterns, arm and leg movements, and blood oxygen levels while you sleep.
 You may have a full-night or split-night sleep study.

 Continuous positive airway pressure (CPAP).
-This method, also used to treat obstructive sleep apnea, involves wearing a mask over your nose or your nose and mouth while you sleep.
-CPAP is usually the first treatment given for central sleep apnea.
+This method, also used to treat obstructive sleep apnea, involves wearing a mask over your nose or your nose and mouth while asleep.

 The mask is attached to a small pump that supplies a continuous amount of pressurized air to hold open your upper airway.
 CPAP may prevent the airway closure that can trigger central sleep apnea.

 As with obstructive sleep apnea, it's important that you use the device only as directed.
 If your mask is uncomfortable or the pressure feels too strong, talk with your doctor.
 Several types of masks are available.
 Doctors can also adjust the air pressure.

 Adaptive servo-ventilation (ASV).
 If CPAP doesn't effectively treat your condition, you might be given ASV.
 Like CPAP, ASV also delivers pressurized air.